dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ## Windows {.unnumbered}

 To utilize huge pages on Windows, one needs to enable `SeLockMemoryPrivilege` [security policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/lock-pages-in-memory).
-This can be done programatically via the Windows API, or alternatively via the security policy GUI.
+This can be done programmatically via the Windows API, or alternatively via the security policy GUI.

 1. Hit start -> search "secpol.msc", launch it.
 2. On the left select "Local Policies" -> "User Rights Assignment", then double-click on "Lock pages in memory".